adelowo/eslint-plugin-react-query-must-invalidate-queries/README.md

 You might want to disable this rule if:

-- You have mutations that intentionally don't need to invalidate any queries (e.g., analytics-only mutations)
+- You have mutations that intentionally don't need to invalidate any queries
 - You're handling cache updates through other means like `setQueryData`
 - You have a specific caching strategy that doesn't require query invalidation